akash-kamalesh/akash-kamalesh.github.io/content/blog/nanovlm-lab.md

 ## The Bigger Picture

-NanoVLM-Lab is more than a training framework—it's a belief that **efficiency matters, and small models deserve the same attention and tooling as large ones.**
+My research interest lies in building smaller and better performing foundation models.
+This is my second venture in building an open-source framework and I hope this project is of use to researchers who garner the same opinion where **efficiency matters, and small models deserve the same attention and tooling as large ones.**

-The next wave of ML innovation won't come from scaling up, but from getting smarter about how we train and deploy models.
-This is where researchers with limited hardware can iterate quickly, where practitioners can build for edge devices, and where the community can focus on practical, accessible AI.

-Of course, frameworks like Unsloth and LLaMA Factory are excellent alternatives with their own strengths.
-But NanoVLM-Lab is specifically designed to explore how far we can push small-scale models—to understand their true potential and build a community around efficient, accessible training.
+Of course, frameworks like Unsloth and LLaMA Factory are excellent alternatives with their own strengths but they lack the ease of use and accessibility that NanoVLM-Lab offers.
+NanoVLM-Lab is specifically designed to explore how far we can push small-scale models—to understand their true potential and build a community around efficient, accessible training.

-If that resonates with you, NanoVLM-Lab is built for you.

 ---